Grantmaking: A Guide to High-Impact Careers

 • Aggressively seeking out feedback and ways to improve.
 Feedback mechanisms are deeply flawed in grantmaking roles, as most people you interact with have strong incentives to give you positive feedback, and the field doesn’t have a strong culture of honest and constructive feedback.
 Actively seeking out feedback, critically reviewing your own work and past grant outcomes, and avoiding the temptation of thinking you’re just doing an awesome job and don’t need to improve can be critical to whether you have a significant positive impact in the long run.

 • Focusing on active grantmaking, and doing so well.
-Many of the experts we talked to believe their biggest sources of counterfactual impact is when they identify opportunities, push ideas, connect people, and encourage organizations to take on challenges and apply.
+Many of the experts we spoke with believe their biggest sources of counterfactual impact come from identifying opportunities, promoting ideas, connecting people, and encouraging organizations to take on challenges and apply.
 This requires slightly different skills than the classic grantmaker role, but can utilize your deep expertise and familiarity with the sector to develop promising initiatives.

 Notable exceptions

-When describing advantages, disadvantages and priorities throughout this article we’ve had to generalize – but the grantmaking field is diverse, and many of our descriptions and recommendations don’t apply universally.
+When describing advantages, disadvantages and priorities throughout this article we’ve had to generalize, but the grantmaking field is diverse, and many of our descriptions and recommendations don’t apply universally.
 One notable exception that we expect may be relevant to a sizable portion of readers who identify with our worldview is foundations within the Effective Altruism movement, including Open PhilanthropyGiveWellEA FundsFounders Pledge, and others.
 They look for different traits in candidates, have substantially more cross-cause-area roles, give junior roles responsibilities often reserved to senior roles, and tend to grow and promote faster than most of the field.
-As a result, many of our concrete recommendations don’t apply to these organizations.
-We’d broadly recommend roles in such organizations, especially ones recommended by 80,000 Hours – though as part of the Effective Altruism community we may be biased.